-When the pilot floor is not the floor that actually drinks coffee
+When the pilot floor is not the floor that drinks coffee

 Campus-style footprints see spikes around lab handoffs and admin hybrid overlap; suburban towers see parking-lot surges on anchor days.
 Piloting the quiet annex produces underwhelming data; piloting the client-facing wing without labeling it produces numbers leadership cannot scale honestly.